tytydraco/yessleep/out/Silver_Whispers__Part_10.md

 &#x200B;

 ”Lord, have mercy on us, your children from under the stars!
-We are unworthy of all your mercy, we deserted you, after you gave all your great gifts.
+We are unworthy of all your mercy, we deserted You, after you gave all Your great gifts.
 We were proud, ungrateful, cold and cruel.
 We forgot about You.
 Worthy were we of death.
-Yet, for the sake of those who loved You and truly resemble You, we are here again.
+Yet, for the sake of those of us who loved You and truly resemble You, we are here again.
 We are still Your children, Lord, and you allowed us to live again.
-We can rise ourselves in resemblance to You, we can open our hearts to rise from this small piece of clay we are bound to, not being able to see your Heaven in this age, but we can bring it in our hearts, in our lives, we can bring accept You to live in us and become your living Icons as well.
+We can rise ourselves in resemblance to You, we can open our hearts to rise from this small piece of clay we are bound to, not being able to see your Heaven in this age, but we can bring it in our hearts, in our lives, we can bring You to live in us and become your living Icons as well.

 &#x200B;

-At least, Lord, look upon those of us who are still clean and innocent, who just open their eyes in this wonderful place called Earth, so that they shall have a chance to become worthy of You and have a chance to intercede for the rest of us, living or dead, who went astray from you!
+At least, Lord, look upon those of us who are still clean and innocent, who just open their eyes in this wonderful place called Earth, so that they shall have a chance to become worthy of You and to intercede for the rest of us, living or dead, who went astray from you!

 &#x200B;